jonnyburch/jonnyburch-astro/src/content/posts/lean-in.md

 description: "A reflection on the importance of engaging with AI"
 categories: [Article]
 date: 2025-05-12
-draft: true
+draft: false
 ---

+Check out [this post](/ai-hack-week) for part one of this post.
+I split it in two as this is the 'ranty bit'.

-What Tom and I were left with alongside two half finished apps, was a feeling that 'more people should be doing this'.
+But TL;DR, [Tom](https://newsletter.intentional.partners) and I ran a hack week.
+It was fun, we learnt a lot.
+But what we were left with alongside two half finished apps, was a feeling that 'more people should be doing this'.

 ## What's going on?
 I'm exhausted